MoustaphaItani/polyenclose/README.md

 # Enumerate all admissible face-type configurations for fixed V and S at certain k_max (face degrees)
 Pk_wizard(V = 8, S = 6, k_max = 5)

+---

+## Interpreting enumeration results

+For fixed vertex count `V` and flatness `S`, `Pk_wizard()` may admit many distinct face-type configurations.
+`Pk_summary()` provides a compact summary of this solution space, reporting:

+- how often each face degree appears across admissible configurations,
+- common face-degree co-occurrence patterns (“footprints”),
+- and a diversity measure describing how mixed face types are.

+All quantities are **symbolic and combinatorial**, and summarize the set of admissible face-type multisets rather than any single polyhedron.

 ```